Editor’s Note: This post was updated on October 18, 2018, for accuracy and comprehensiveness. It was originally published on March 3, 2016.

 When we talk about calories, we’re actually talking about some combination of the three macronutrients: carbohydrates, protein, and fat.

-Look on the back of a nutrition label.
+Let’s examine a standard nutrition label.
 What do you see?

 - Carbohydrate: 4 calories per gram